perfectdarkmode1/perfectdarkmode1.github.io/content/writing/Things I Learned from Dickie Bush and Nicolas Cole's Writing Email Course.md

 Reddit and Facebook don't lend themselves to building an audience around your writing.

-Now I guess it's time to stop consuming to much and start producing.
+Now I guess it's time to stop consuming so much and start producing.

 ---